ibm-cloud-architecture/icp-backup/docs/mariadb.md

 [client]
 protocol=tcp
 ```
 *WARNING:* Only expose the MariaDB instance via `tcp` for as long as needed to work with the instance.
 When you are finished working with the instance, remove the above lines from the config file.
-Otherwise, you are leaving the database open potential undesired access.
+Otherwise, you are leaving the database open to potentially undesired access.

 # Installing MariaDB client on RHEL